dlt-hub/dlt-dbt-hubspot/README.md

 - Additionally, the dlt-dbt-generator lets you define relationships between the schema tables, which can be used to create fact tables automatically.

-- The resulting project can be executed using the credentials already provided to the pipeline and is capable to process incoming data incrementally.
+The resulting project can be executed using the credentials already provided to the pipeline and is capable of processing incoming data incrementally.

-## Use Case of the Package

-1. Model data from your ingestion pipeline.
-2. Cross-database compatibility (tested on Redshift, Athena, Snowflake, Postgres).
-3. Creates stateful entities for deals, tickets, and other tables for self-serving analytics.
-4. Customizable to add relationships between fact and dimension tables.

 ## How it works?
-1. **Initialize and Configure HubSpot Pipeline:** Begin by setting up and configuring your HubSpot pipeline to ensure it is ready for data processing.
+1. Setup and run your dlt-hubspot pipeline.
-2. **Install and Run dlt-dbt-generator:** Execute the dlt-dbt-generator to automatically create the initial set of mart and staging tables.
+2. Install and execute the dlt-dbt-generator to automatically create the initial set of mart and staging tables.
-3. **Ensure Primary Keys are Defined:** Before running the generator, make sure each table has a primary key.
-These keys are essential for accurately linking data across tables, ensuring data integrity.
+3. Before running the generator, make sure the primary keys are defined.
+These keys are essential for accurately linking data across tables.
-4. **Review Generated Tables:** Examine the tables created by the dlt-dbt-generator to ensure they align with your requirements.
-Understanding their structure and content is crucial for planning customizations.
+4. Execute the generator and examine the baseline dbt project created.
-5. **Define Custom Relationships for Fact Tables:** To add customized fact tables, define how different tables relate to each other based on your specific data needs.
+5. To add customized fact tables, define how different tables relate to each other based on your specific data needs.
 This involves setting up custom relationships that reflect your data model.
-6. **Re-run the Pipeline:** After defining all necessary relationships and confirming your setup, re-run the pipeline to apply the changes.
+6. After defining all necessary relationships, re-run the pipeline to apply the changes.
 This step processes the data with the updated configurations.
-7. **Create Dimension and Fact Tables:** Use the dlt-dbt-generator again to create dimension and fact tables.
+7. Use the dlt-dbt-generator again to create dimension and fact tables.
 This finalizes the structure of your data model, allowing for comprehensive analysis and insights.

 ## Install `dlt-dbt-generator`
 Install the latest version on `dlt-dbt-generator` using the following command: